 Adams County Sheriff's Office

-The Adams County Sheriff’s Office Dispatch Center is responsible for receiving and dispatching all emergency and non-emergency calls for service within Adams County and are responsible for answering all administrative phone calls coming into the Sheriff’s Office.
+The Adams County Sheriff’s Office Dispatch Center is responsible for receiving and dispatching all emergency and non-emergency calls for service within Adams County and answering all administrative phone calls coming into the Sheriff’s Office.
 The Dispatch Center is currently staffed by a dispatch sergeant, eight full-time dispatchers, and two part-time dispatchers.

 WHAT TO DO WHEN YOU CALL